 The ‘Give It 100%’ online campaign launched in December 2020 to coincide with the global launch of the Ocean Panel’s new ocean action agenda and to build momentum for continued engagement and call to action into 2021.

-It is directed at countries to take action, with a specific ask to commit to aim to sustainably manage 100% of the ocean area under national jurisdiction and develop a sustainable ocean plan to achieve it.
+It is directed at countries to take action, with a specific ask to aim to sustainably manage 100% of the ocean area under national jurisdiction and develop a Sustainable Ocean Plan to achieve it.

 To ‘Give It 100%’ is also an expression of the shared human values in giving every ounce of effort to a major opportunity or challenge.
 In this case, it is saving the ocean in a new way: 100% effort to meet the urgency of the intense and growing pressures on the ocean, to ensure that the blue economy is truly sustainable, and to rise to the occasion of bringing forth solutions that solve global challenges.

 It also represents an inclusive and participatory process in which all ocean users and uses are involved in advancing a sustainable ocean economy through sustainable ocean management and Sustainable Ocean Plans.

 With full recognition of a healthy ocean’s relevance to our lives and ambition for transformative action, the Ocean Panel aims to continue to bring profile to the ocean on the international agenda and to all constituencies who enjoy the ocean whether you live near the coast or not.

 We are all looking for a reason to believe that in 2021 and beyond we can not only begin to fix what COVID-19 did to the world, but also embarking with pace to fix the problems we already had on our plate: climate change, plastic pollution, ecosystem collapse, habitat and biodiversity loss, economic instability, unhealthy diets, poverty and unsustainable practices across sectors.